Table of Contents

 KISSmetrics found that 47% of online consumers expect a website to load in under two seconds, and a one-second delay in page response time can cause a 7% decrease in conversions.

-A simple design is one surefire way to keep loading times down, but you should still perform regular load tests to make sure your existing landing page elements aren’t hurting performance.
+A simple design is one surefire way to keep loading times down, but you should still perform regular load tests and website optimisations to make sure your existing landing page elements aren’t hurting performance.
 You don’t want to find out that your landing page isn’t capable of handling high traffic volumes during the holidays or in the final hours of a time-sensitive sale.

 6. Be SEO-friendly